 1. Crazyhorse Street - maintained by Nye County, connects Nevada State Highway 160 to the future Chromium Boulevard; 2.
 Future Chromium Boulevard - ARES held BLM Grant N-92514 (See Exhibit B), connects Crazyhorse Street to the GridLiance transmission line road.
 3. GridLiance Transmission Line Road - GridLiance held BLM grant N-57100 (See Exhibit F), connects the future Chromium Boulevard to the ARES Interconnection road. - i.
-ARES use of the northern 2,500 feet of this road, which crosses the future Great Basin College campus, was approved in an authorization letter from GridLiance and an authorization agreement with the Nevada System of Higher Education. - ii.
+ARES use of the northern 2,500 feet of this road, which crosses the future Great Basin College campus, was approved in an authorization letter from GridLiance and an authorization agreement with the Nevada System of Higher Education.
+ARES will provide an authorization letter from the BLM and the Nevada System of Higher Education prior to start of construction. - ii.
 ARES use of the central 2,250 feet of this road, which crosses the future Great Basin College campus, was approved in an authorization letter from GridLiance and BLM ROW Grant N-92514 (See Exhibit B). - iii.
 ARES use of the southern 2,400 feet of this road was approved in BLM ROW Grant N-92514 (See Exhibit B).

 4. ARES Interconnection Access Road - ARES held BLM Grant N-92514 (See Exhibit B), connects the GridLiance transmission line road to the ARES facilities area.

 Beginning at Nevada State Highway 160, the access route will begin at Nye County maintained Crazyhorse Street.
 At the end of Crazyhorse Street, the route will turn north for approximately 200 feet along the west side of Wulfenstein Gamebird Quarry to intersect the Nye County proposed east/west Chromium Boulevard.
-This section of access ROW may eventually be turned over to Nye County.
+This section of access ROW may eventually be turned over to Nye County if built to Nye County standards and accepted by Nye County.
 Chromium Boulevard parallels the northern boundary of the Wulfenstein Gamebird Quarry for 2,700 feet, then extends an additional 1,000 feet to intersect the existing road within the GridLiance Transmission Line ROW.